solana-labs/solana/docs/src/developing/on-chain-programs/deploying.md

 - having the "executable" flag enabled, and
 - the owner being assigned to a BPF loader

-Besides those exceptions, they are governed by the same runtime rules as non-executable accounts, hold SOL tokens for rent fees, and store a data buffer which is managed by the BPF loader program.
+Besides those exceptions, they are governed by the same runtime rules as non-executable accounts, hold SOL tokens to hold a balance no less than the rent-exempt minimum, and store a data buffer which is managed by the BPF loader program.
 The latest BPF loader is called the "Upgradeable BPF Loader".

 ## Overview of the Upgradeable BPF Loader